galaxyAbstractor/StatCrawl/readme.rst

 Changelog
 =======
+* Apr 26, 2011: Finally got it to work over network!
+It will now fetch links, crawl them, and submit the reults to the database.
+It times out on next fetch though :\
-* Apr 22, 2011: Receives links, succefully deserialzie, succefully crawls, but disconnects without any error when trying to send in the results....
+* Apr 22, 2011: Receives links, succefully deserialize, succefully crawls, but disconnects without any error when trying to send in the results....
 * Apr 13, 2011: Problems with sending packets.
 Cannot be serialized, it says.
 Gonna look into it.
 * Apr 12, 2011: Should be able to fetch links now.
 Note: untested
 * Apr 11, 2011: Ability to chose ports and host.
 Some initial start of a way to send requests and responses.